-Mr. Abdulla Ali Obaid Butti Al Hamli
+Mr. Abdulla Ali Obaid Al Hamli

-Mr. Al Hamli served as Chief Executive Officer of DIB from 2008, and is also a member of DIB's Board of Directors.
+Mr. Al Hamli served as CEO of DIB from 2008, and is also a member of DIB's Board of Directors.
 Mr Al Hamli joined DIB in 1999.
-Before assuming the role of Chief Executive Officer, he served as DIB's Chief Information Officer where he oversaw the upgrade of its IT infrastructure.
+Before assuming the role of CEO, he served as DIB's Chief Information Officer where he directed the IT & Operations team and oversaw the upgrade of DIB's IT infrastructure.
 Mr Al Hamli is currently Chairman of Tamweel following his appointment to this position in November 2010.
 Mr Al Hamli was appointed as Managing Director of DIB in mid-2013.